RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 2) Merging paired R1 and R2 reads into a single ASV
 3) Detecting likely chimeric ASVs

-**Note**: you have to add values for the --p-trunc-len-f and --p-trunc-len-r flags yourself; I have used X and Y as placeholders).
+**Note**: you have to add values for the --p-trunc-len-f and --p-trunc-len-r flags yourself; I have used X and Y as placeholders.
 Inspect the dada2 help menu to make sure that you understand what those flags do.
 Having chosen inappropriate values will often be evident in the output of `Command 10.9`; for instance, you might find that you have thrown away a large proportion (>60-70%) of your reads.

 Also, beware: the “--p-trunc_len” command removes reads shorter than the specified cutoff; if you don’t want to trim at all, set X and Y to “0”.

 Denoise, dereplicate, merge reads into ASVs using DADA2.

-This step will take a while.
+**This step will take a while (~22 minutes on my laptop).**

 **Command 10.7**